 “I needed to teach you to respect me!”

 “If you enjoyed sex, I would not have to force you to have fun!”

 Abusers use their words to justify their actions, leaving their victims paralyzed with shame, thinking that the rage-filled rant they just endured was their fault.

 Oppressors are masters at acting like they are the victims.
 There are many examples in the Bible of people shifting the blame for their sin onto others (see Gen 3:12–13; 16:5; Ex 32:22–24).
 But though blame-shifting is common, it is an ongoing method of control in domestic abuse situations.
 It eventually enslaves the victim who accepts blame to avoid retaliation and more abuse.

-As helpers and church leaders, we need to remember that, no matter the excuse offered, blame-shifting is always wrong.
+As helpers and church leaders, we need to remember that no matter the excuse offered, blame-shifting is always wrong.
 No one can cause another person to sin (Matt 7:15–18; James 1:14–15; 4:1–2).
 One spouse is never responsible for the sins of the other, and we must not be distracted by words that suggest otherwise.

 2. Oppressors use words to attack and accuse.
-There is no limit to the evil words used by oppressors to harass the spouses they have pledged before God to love.
+There is no limit to the evil words used by oppressors to harass the spouse they have pledged before God to love.
 I have witnessed vile accusations made by abusive husbands trying to get their way.